Expanding Soliton Models for K\"ahler-Ricci Flow Near Conical Singularities

 \section{Abstract}

-Let $(Y,g_0)$ be a compact K\"ahler space with a finite number of singular points, where the metric at each singular point is modelled on an admissible K\"ahler cone.
+Let $(Y,g_0)$ be a compact analytic space with a finite number of singular points, where the metric at each singular point is modelled on a K\"ahler cone with smooth canonical model.
 We show that the K\"ahler-Ricci flow with such initial data satisfies a $C/t$ curvature bound, and that the flow near each singular point is modelled on the unique K\"ahler-Ricci expander asymptotic to the corresponding cone.
 Our motivation is to give a geometric description of the K\"ahler--Ricci flow emerging from singularities arising in the analytic minimal model program.